AjayKumarR24430/Maths-Problem-Solving-Using-Image-Processing/README.md

 * Consuming private uploads

-### Dropdown JS
+### Dropzone JS

-Use dropdown JS to upload files as the library is flexible and is more customizable.
+Use dropzone JS to upload files as the library is flexible and is more customizable.
 There are other javascript libraries to facilitate uploading of files, as they all follow the HTTP standard, which means that your Flask server is going to work well with all of them.
-Feel free to look at Dropdown.js [documentation](https://www.dropzonejs.com/)
+Feel free to look at Dropzone.js [documentation](https://www.dropzonejs.com/)

 Here is the complete and updated version of main.py designed to work with dropzone.js: